 Political instability guaranteed, President's Rule inevitable: Sanjay Nirupam's prediction

-Mumbai, Nov 12: Congress' Sanjay Nirupam, who has been extremely critical of his party in the last few months, minced no words and said that the political situation in Maharashtra is such that the "state is on the doorstep of President rule."
+Mumbai, Nov 12: Congress' former MP Sanjay Nirupam, who has been extremely critical of his party in the last few months, minced no words and said that the political situation in Maharashtra is such that the "state is on the doorstep of President rule."

-Not naming anyone in particular, Nirupam, a seasoned politician, warned the top leadership against stitiching any alliance in a bid to form government.
+Not naming anyone in particular, Nirupam, a seasoned politician, warned the top leadership against stitching any alliance in a bid to form the government.

 Congress has no moral responsibility to form a govt in Maharashtra, Nirupam tweeted.